johans23/Note-Worthy/README.md

-# AudioToSheetMusic
+Note-Worthy
-Takes an audio file and converts it to sheet music.
+Takes an audio file (.mp3) and converts it to sheet music using the sonicAPI.